Flowminder/FlowKit/docs/source/5-administrator.md

 FlowKit supports structured logging in JSON form throughout FlowMachine and FlowAPI.
 By default both FlowMachine and FlowAPI will only log errors, and audit logs.

-Audit trail logs are _always_ written to both stdout and a log file.
-Error logs are, by default, only written to stdout.
+Audit trail logs are _always_ written to both stderr and a log file.
+Error logs are, by default, only written to stderr.

 ### Audit Trail Logs